 - Continuously improving Walmart capabilities in climate mitigation and adaptation

-Walmart’s climate change mitigation strategy centers on achievement of ambitious goals:
+Walmart’s climate change mitigation strategy centers on achievement of ambitious targets:

-- To achieve zero emissions across our global operations (Scopes 1 & 2) by 2040; and
+- Achieve zero emissions across our global operations (Scopes 1 & 2) by 2040

 Emissions From Our Global Operations (Scopes 1 & 2)

-In 2020, we raised our aspiration to reduce emissions in our operations (Scopes 1 & 2) by realigning our science-based target to a 1.5-degree Celsius trajectory, the highest ambition approved by the SBTi.
+In 2020, we raised our aspiration to reduce emissions in our operations (Scopes 1 & 2) by realigning our science-based target to a 1.5-degree Celsius trajectory, the most aggressive trajectory approved by the SBTi.
 Our goal is to achieve zero emissions across Walmart’s global operations by 2040, which includes our SBTi-approved interim goal of reducing absolute Scopes 1 and 2 GHG emissions by 35% by 2025 and by 65% by 2030 from our 2015 base year.
 We were the first U.S. retailer to make a zero emissions commitment that does not rely on carbon offsets.
-We achieved a 23.2% reduction in combined Scopes 1 and 2 emissions between our 2015 calendar year baseline and 2021.3
+We achieved a 23.2% reduction in combined Scopes 1 and 2 emissions between our 2015 calendar year baseline and 2022.3

 Walmart’s Progress on Operational Emissions (Scopes 1 & 2) 2, 3, 4